Estate Tax and Lifetime Gift Amounts: What You Need to Know

 It’s important to keep in mind that the potential changes in the lifetime gift tax limit can have profound implications for your estate beneficiaries.
 A higher limit allows for more tax-free wealth transfer, potentially reducing estate tax liabilities.
 In contrast, a lower limit could result in a more substantial portion of your estate being subject to estate tax, reducing the assets your beneficiaries inherit.

-Curious to learn more about how to thoughtfully transfer sizeable assets?
-RBFCU Wealth Management, The Garner Davis Group can help you make more informed decisions that can help safeguard your wealth, reduce your tax liabilities and pass on your assets to your chosen heirs.
+Curious to learn more about how to thoughtfully transfer sizable assets?
+RBFCU Wealth Management, The Garner Davis Group can help you make more informed decisions to safeguard your wealth, reduce your tax liabilities and pass on your assets to your chosen heirs.
 Plus, our approach to wealth management integrates well into existing professional relationships you enjoy with your lawyer, tax attorney, trust officer or accountant.

 DISCLOSURES